gorakhargosh/pyoauth/docs/source/rsa_sha1.rst

 Yep, three friends.
 They keep your privates private and your publics... err, they're not really worried about your publics.

-    "Do these friends have a name, man?"
+    "Do these friends have names, man?"

 Yeah.
 They're: